 There’s a new museum in Seattle to celebrate the history of the Nordic people, particularly those who emigrated to the Pacific Northwest in the 19th and 20th centuries.
 What does that actually mean?
 We decided to investigate on a recent visit to Seattle.
 We’re happy to report that this museum is a must-see for everyone: a gorgeous space, a fascinating history lesson, and a celebration of the core values that can unite us all.

-The Dandelion Chandelier Luxury Diary for The Arts highlights noteworthy events around the world in September 2018 in ballet, modern dance, performance art, classical music, opera and jazz –plus notable new art museum exhibits and installations.
-For the rest of the Luxury Diary, click here.
+The Dandelion Chandelier Luxury Calendar for The Arts highlights noteworthy events around the world in November 2018 in ballet, modern dance, performance art, classical music, opera and jazz –plus notable new art museum exhibits and installations.
+For the rest of the Luxury Calendar, click here.